 - 529 College Saving Plans.
 Of all the plans, this is probably the most powerful.
-Principally, because families can contributed significant amounts (far more than the Education IRA) and there are no limits imposed based on the income tax bracket of Mom and/or Dad.
+Principally, because families can contribute significant amounts (far more than the Education IRA) and there are no limits imposed based on the income tax bracket of Mom and/or Dad.
 College savings plans generally permit a college saver (also called the “account holder”) to establish an account for a student (the “beneficiary”) for the purpose of paying the beneficiary’s eligible college expenses.
 An account holder may typically choose among several investment options for his or her contributions, which the college savings plan invests on behalf of the account holder.
 Investment options often include stock mutual funds, bond mutual funds, and money market funds, as well as, age-based portfolios that automatically shift toward more conservative investments as the beneficiary gets closer to college age.
-Withdrawals from college savings plans can generally be used at any college or university.
+Withdrawals from college savings plans can generally be used at any college or university, but are now limited to $10,000 per year under the Tax Cuts and Jobs Act.
 Investments in college savings plans that invest in mutual funds are not guaranteed by state governments and are not federally insured.
 Many plans have contribution limits in excess of $200,000.
 No age limits.
 Open to adults and children.
 The 529 Plan is generally sold through a financial advisor who can explain more of the details before you embark on this type of plan.